-My approach to coaching includes tools and methods adopted from behavioral and cognitive models of personal growth.
-One of the core assumptions informing my practice is that our thoughts influence our emotions, and our emotions shape our behavior.
+My approach to coaching includes tools and methods adopted from behavioral, cognitive, and contemplative models of human development.
+One core set of assumptions informing my practice is that thoughts influence emotions, and emotions shape behavior.
 Changing our behavior requires a change in our thinking, which in turn makes it easier to manage our emotions and behave in more productive ways.

-The behavioral dimension of my coaching practice includes a focus on helping my clients to change their behaviors in ways that make them more productive and effective contributors to their organizations’ success.
-My goal is to give my clients the knowledge and tools they’ll need to change their own behaviors, even after our coaching engagement ends.
-As my clients become more effective in their work, they derive greater fulfillment from their careers and, in turn, become even more engaged with the work they do.
+The behavioral dimension of my coaching practice includes a focus on helping my clients change their behavior in ways that make them more skillful in whatever activities they undertake – at home, at work, or in the community.
+My goal is to give my clients the knowledge and tools they’ll need to observe and change their own behavior, even after our formal coaching engagement ends.

-The cognitive dimension of my coaching practice brings an emphasis on how we think about the world in which we work and the way we relate to this world on a daily basis.
-This includes the use of reflection and other contemplative practices useful in uncovering outdated assumptions about the world and self, assumptions that generate unproductive mental models and self-limiting patterns of thinking and behavior.
-My goal is to help my clients sharpen distinctions, correct misconceptions, revise mental models, and exercise greater choice to become more productive, creative, and motivated members of their organizations.
+The cognitive dimension of my coaching practice brings an emphasis on how we think about the world in which we live and work and the way we relate to this world on a daily basis.
+Here my goal is to help my clients sharpen distinctions, correct misconceptions, revise mental models, and exercise greater choice to become more productive, creative, and motivated members of their various communities.

 Central to the success of any coaching engagement is the partnership that develops between client and coach.
 An indispensable element of any successful coaching partnership – or any partnership for that matter – is trust, which allows each party to communicate directly and candidly with the other.
 Over time I have learned that my clients come to trust me only if they believe I am professionally credible, personally reliable, unconditionally committed to their professional growth, and maintain complete confidentiality at all times regarding the work we do together.